 #4: SiteGround – Not That Cheap but Still Awesome

-The thing that makes SiteGround the third option is that they offer you less with the beginners $3.95/month plan.
+The thing that makes SiteGround the third option is that they offer you less with the beginner’s $3.95/month plan.
 With it, you can host just one website and have just one internet domain.
 You get just 10 GB disk space and do well if you have less than 10,000 website visits per month.
-If you’re not pleased with this, you’ll have to go for $6.45 GrowBig plan that delivers the same value as $3.95 plans of Inmotion hosting and Bluehost.
+If you’re not pleased with this, you’ll have to go for a $6.45 GrowBig plan.
 However, if you don’t care about this difference in price, SiteGround is as good as the top 2 options.

 #5: HostGator – Reasonably Priced & Flexible

 HostGator is a trusted hosting company that does well by offering their clients affordable pricing options and the best web hosting flexible solutions.
 Their uptime is 99.4%, which is still great.
 The lead time is 657 ms.

 The cheapest plan they offer costs the ubiquitous $3.95.
 If you need more speed, discover the $4.95 cloud web hosting, which loads two times faster than the former option.
 For WordPress SEO hosting that has advanced security and provides for free of charge migrations, you’ll have to pay $5.95/month.
 It’s worth mentioning that the offshore hosting of HostGator is as good as the in-country one.
 So, don’t worry that the website performance will decrease because of the server location.

 #6: A2 Hosting – One More Great Solution